kbrakke/the-mythic-age/src/pages/weapons/roc-weapons.md

 ## Ice Tree
 This weapon is imbued with the chill wind of the cold mountain peaks echoing Skymoriax, the Icy Glare.
 Any additional weapon damage dice gained from being a roc weapon do cold damage instead of their normal type.
 Additionally the wielder can use an action to snuff any open flames within 20 feet of the wielder

-### Minor Infusion - Chilling Winds
+### Basic Infusion - Chilling Winds
-A Minor roc weapon gains an additional ability based it's weapon type.
+A roc weapon gains an additional ability based it's weapon type.

 #### Labrys & Shotel
 ***Wall of Ice.*** When you are hit by a ranged attack you can use your reaction to cause a 5 ft wide 10 ft tall sheet of ice to appear in an empty  space within five feet of you between you and the attacker.
 The attack instead misses you and hits the wall, and the wall lasts until the end of your next turn.
 The wall is 1 ft thick, has an AC of 15 and 30 hits points.
 It takes the damage from the attack.
 Once you use this ability you cannot use it again until you have completed a short rest.